 Next there is a selection of filter for you to use.
 Some filters increase the colour content, some turn the picture back and white or increase the contrast.
 It’s always worth a look to see if one of the filters there does the job for you.

-After the adjustment button there is a band aid button that will automatically correct flaws in parts of the picture.
-So if for example I wanted to remove the leaves from the lawn behind the two girls in the picture, I select the band aid button, adjust the size of the correction circle to be about the same as the leaf I wanted to remove, then click on the leaf.
+The retouch slider and button on the right hand side automatically corrects flaws in parts of the picture.
+So if for example I wanted to remove the leaves from the lawn behind the two girls in the picture, I select the band aid button, adjust the size of the correction circle to be about the same as the leaf to be removed, then click on the leaf.
 It will magically disappear and be replaced by a lawn coloured circle.
-The circle may be a bit fuzzy sometimes because it tends to use an average of the colours around it, but can remove blemished including scratches and dust from imported slides easily.
-By adjusting the size, you can adjust the correction to an extent.
+The circle may be a bit fuzzy sometimes because it tends to use an average of the colours around it, but can remove blemished including scratches and dust spots from imported pictures and slides easily.
+By adjusting the size, you can sometimes adjust the correction to an extent.
 It usually maintains an edge in a picture.
 So, for example, so if I click on a blemish covering the bottom edge of the seat in the picture above, it should fix it and not remove the edge of the seat.
 It should leave the top half of the correction circle, seat coloured and the bottom half would be concrete coloured.
 Adjusting the size of the circle can effect how well it does it.

 Red Eye Correct

-The next button down is the red eye button used to remove the red eye you get from using a flash.
+The next slider and button down is the red eye button used to remove the red eye you get from using a flash.
 After selecting the button, you will be presented with a circle.
-Adjust the size slider until the circle matches the eye size then click on the red eye you want to remove.
+Adjust the size slider until the circle matches the red eye size then click on the eye that needs fixing.
 The red area of the eye will go black and the red eye will be no more.
-The circle size simply tells the program where to look for the red eye so it doesn’t have to exactly match the red area of the eye but it does have to cover the red area.
+The circle size simply tells the program where to look for the red eye so it doesn’t have to exactly match the size of the red area of the eye but it does have to cover the whole of the red area.

-The final button on the right hand side is the Extension button.
-This gives you access to other programs that can be used to adjust the picture you are looking at.
-Unfortunately Photoshop is not supported (except through a program called “Open in” but it doesn’t always work.)
-The MacPhun suite – Luminar, Snapheal, Noiseless, Tonality and Aurora can all be added to this button by clicking “more” in the extension area then selecting the checkbox beside each program.
+If you need more adjustments than Photos offers you, it’s possible to access other photo adjustment programs you have on your computer by selecting the three dots in a circle at the top of the picture.
+This gives you a menu of other programs that can be used to adjust the picture you are looking at and send it back to Photos.
+Unfortunately Photoshop is not supported directly.
+You can access it through a program called “Open in” so you select that first and then choose the photoshop option.
+The MacPhun suite of programs can all be accesses as can the Topaz Lab programs.
 You will need one of these extensions if you want to adjust only a certain portion of the picture because, except for the repair and red eye button, all of the other adjustments change the whole picture.

 So have a go.
 Import your picture and adjust them to your hearts content.
-You can’t go wrong – well you can but you can always reverse anything you do.
+You can’t go wrong – well you can and you can always reverse anything you do.